geobro1992/geobro1992.github.io/_research/flatwoods.md

 <br>

 **Publications**\
 Brooks, G.C. and C.A.
 Haas.
 2021.
 Using historical dip net data to infer absence of flatwoods salamanders in stochastic environments.
-PeerJ.
-9:e12388. doi.org/10.7717/peerj.12388
+PeerJ 9:e12388. doi.org/10.7717/peerj.12388

 Brooks, G. C., Y. Jiao, T. A. Gorman, and C. A. Haas.
 2020.
 Reconciling larval and adult sampling methods to model growth across life-stages.
 PLoS ONE 15:e0237737. doi.org/10.1371/journal.pone.0237737